mdn/content/files/en-us/web/css/cascade/index.md

 While the declarations contained in most at-rules — such as those in {{cssxref("@media")}}, {{cssxref("@document")}}, or {{cssxref("@supports")}} — participate in the cascade, declarations contained in {{cssxref("@keyframes")}} don't.
 As with `@font-face`, only the at-rule as a whole is selected via the cascade algorithm.

-When it comes to {{cssxref("@import")}}, the @import doesn't participate itself in the cascade, but all of the imported styles do participate.
+When it comes to {{cssxref("@import")}}, the `@import` doesn't participate itself in the cascade, but all of the imported styles do participate.
 If the `@import` defines a [named or anonymous layer](en-US/docs/Web/CSS/@layer), the contents of the imported stylesheet are placed into the specified layer.
 All other CSS imported with `@import` is which is treated as the last declared layer.
-This was discussed above
+This was discussed above.

 Finally, {{cssxref("@charset")}} obeys specific algorithms and isn't affected by the cascade algorithm.